 HTML Tagging Tips and Tricks

 So, what’s the secret of how to write good meta tags?
 We’re here to show you the ropes!
-Below are a few common best practices to keep in mind when creating your tags.
+Below are a few common best practices to keep in mind when creating your SEO HTML tags list.

 Watch Your Character Count

 Did you know that Google only displays around 50-60 characters of a title tag?
 To avoid getting cut off in search results, aim for tags that are less than 50 characters long.
 Be sure that your meta-descriptions are also approximately 160 characters, as you don’t want these cut off either.
 And let’s be honest, sometimes shorter is just better these days when our attention spans are so short.

 The most important thing you can do when it comes to your SEO strategy is to be descriptive.
 Keep in mind that search engines don’t know what you’re thinking or what you’re trying to get across in your content.
 So, you need to tell them what they need to know.
 Using modifiers can add some much-needed description and appeal to your SEO HTML tags list.
 Some commonly used modifiers include the words: tips, how-to, buy, top, find, etc.